How To: Export Data via the Reboot Motion API

 If you're not sure what any of these import statements or constants are doing, hop over to our Getting Set Up tutorial, which walks you through each of those.

-Note that "API_KEY_FROM_REBOOT" would be replaced with your actual API Key, given to you by Reboot Motion, as detailed in the Getting Set Up tutorial.
-In our example, we are hard-coding the API key for ease of understanding, but in practice it's wise to read the API key from an environment variable leveraging a library like python-dotenv.
-As mentioned in the tutorial, please be incredibly careful not to commit your API Key to a public repository.
+constant above would reflect an actual access token provided by our authentication process, which is detailed in the Getting Set Up tutorial.
+In our example, we are hard-coding a token value for ease of understanding, but in practice, you'll need to ensure your credentials are stored securely and an access token is retrieved before making your API requests.
+It is wise to read your credentials from a secure value store or from an environment variable, rather than hard-coding them into your code.
+As mentioned in the tutorial, please be incredibly careful not to commit your credentials to a public repository.

 As a reminder: all the values used in this tutorial are example values.
 You cannot plug and play with the example values as they currently are; you will need to put in the correct values for your organization/player/etc. The example values used in this tutorial are for a fictional example player.